 Here are a few ways you can improve your site’s conversions:

 - A/B testing.
-You make a change to a portion of your website and run traffic to the two different versions, then study the data to see what converts the best
+You change a portion of your website and run traffic to the two versions, then study the data to see what converts the best.

 Web Page Optimization Tools